Mani Peninsula: Byzantine rule

 The Mani Peninsula had a turbulent history during the long period of Byzantine Greece (395–1453), as various powers fought over it and the whole Peloponnese (known for much of this time as "Morea").
 Between 396 and 397, the Visigoths under Alaric I raided the Peloponnese.
-In 468, the Vandals under Gaiseric invaded Mani as a first step in their planned conquest of the Peloponnese, but were thwarted by a Maniot counter-attack at Caenepolis near Cape Matapan.
+According to Procopius, a Greek historian writing in the 6th century, the Vandals under Gaiseric unsuccessfully assaulted Taenarum.

 In the late 6th century, Avars and Slavs invaded Greece, reaching much of the Peloponnese.
 The chronology, extent, and duration of invasions and subsequent occupations, the reliability of written, (Note: The principal written source is the medieval Chronicle of Monemvasia, whose reliability is questioned by many scholars.) toponymic and archaeological evidence, the pace of Byzantine recovery, and the degree of lasting cultural influence, are all topics of academic dispute.
 The particular theory of Fallmerayer, a 19th-century German historian, that Avar, Slavic, and other peoples replaced the Greek population of the Peloponnese in this period has been tested by the genetic analysis of samples of modern populations: a 2017 paper found that "Peloponneseans are clearly distinguishable from the populations of the Slavic homeland and are very similar to Sicilians and Italians".

 Over the subsequent centuries, Mani was fought over by the Byzantines, the French, and the Saracens.
 In the wake of the Early Muslim conquests, Arabs captured the island of Crete in the 820s and established an emirate there.
 Arab pirates then began to raid Mani and the coastal cities of the Peloponnese; this ceased when the Byzantines retook Crete in 961.

 Christianization

-Christianity was firmly established on mainland Greece, the Balkans, and Anatolia—the core territories of the Byzantine Empire—by as early as the 5th century.
-The Peloponnese, and Mani in particular, were quite late to adopt Christianity relative to these core regions, likely owing, at least in part, to the peninsula's isolation and foreboding terrain.
+By the middle of the 6th century, mainland Greece was largely Christianized: there were nearly 60 episcopal sees, with a large concentration in the Province of Achaia, of which Mani was a part.
+Around 950, Emperor Constantine VII wrote a manual of statecraft in which he mentions that Mani had remained pagan till the reign of his grandfather, Basil I, who ruled in the late 9th century.